ekbostan/G-Intelligence-Search-API/README.md

 - **Rate Limiting**:
   - Limits requests to prevent abuse.
 - **Environment Variables**:
-  - Managed securely to protect sensitive data.
+  - Managed securely to protect sensitive data using GitHub Secrets for CI/CD pipeline.
 - **Monitoring**:
   - Logs and metrics collected for usage and performance analysis.
+- **CI/CD Pipeline**:
+  - A GitHub Actions pipeline automates the build, test, and deployment processes, ensuring continuous integration and delivery.
+The pipeline securely manages environment variables and automates the deployment to the AWS EC2 instance.

 ### Testing the Production Build